 &lt;sup>c Portions of Class I freight railroads, Amtrak, and commuter rail networks share common trackage.
-Amtrak data represent miles of track operated.
+Amtrak data represent miles of road operated.

-&lt;sup>d Transit system mileage is measured in directional route-miles.
-A directional route-mile is the mileage in each direction over which public transportation vehicles travel while in revenue service.
+&lt;sup>d Transit system length is measured in directional route-miles.
+Directional route-miles is the distance in each direction over which public transportation vehicles travel while in revenue service.
 Directional route-miles are computed with regard to direction of service, but without regard to the number of traffic lanes or rail tracks existing in the right-of-way.
+Beginning in 2002, directional route-mileage data for the commuter and light rail modes include purchased transportation.

-e These are estimated sums of all domestic waterways which include rivers, bays, channels, and the inner route of the Southeast Alaskan Islands, but does not include the Great Lakes or deep ocean traffic.
-The Waterborne Commerce Statistics Center monitored 12,612 miles as commercially significant inland shallow-draft waterways in 2001.
+&lt;sup>e These are estimated sums of all domestic waterways which include rivers, bays, channels, and the inner route of the Southeast Alaskan Islands, but does not include the Great Lakes or deep ocean traffic.
+The Waterborne Commerce Statistics Center monitored 12,612 miles as commercially sonificant inland shallow-draft waterways in 2001.